Configuration spaces of disks in a strip, twisted algebras, persistence, and other stories: Combinatorial and algebraic setup

 However, we are interested in a somewhat more complicated structure.
 Let $\FBW$ be the category of \emph{weighted} finite sets and weight-preserving bijections.
 That is, every element is associated with a natural number which is its weight.
 Then given a weighted set $(A,\mathcal{W} \in \mathbb{N}^A)$, there is a complex $P(A,\mathcal{W},k)$ which consists of all the cells for which the sum total weight of every block is at most $k$.
 The following generalization of \cite[Theorem 2.4]{Bjo} follows by the same argument: \begin{thm} The complex $P(A,\mathcal{W},k)$ is homotopy equivalent to the \strong{weighted no-$(k+1)$-equal space} $\no_{k+1}(A,\mathcal{W})$ of $|A|$ points in $\mathbb{R}$ with weights $\mathcal{W}$, that is, the space of configurations of $|A|$ points in $\mathbb{R}$ such that no set of coincident points has total weight greater than $k$. \end{thm}

-The functor $C_*(P({-},k))$ is an $\FBW$-chain complex, and in fact an $\FBW$-dga.
+\begin{rmk} The functor $C_*(P({-},k))$ is an $\FBW$-chain complex, and in fact an $\FBW$-dga.
 That is, we can define a tensor product on $\FBW$-objects in a monoidal category by

 and the concatenation product on $C_*(P({-},k))$ then makes it into a monoid object.
 This in turn makes $H_*(P({-},k))$ into a graded $\FBW$-algebra.
-We will show, as with $\cel({-},w)$, that this algebra is finitely generated for every $k$.
+Once one makes all this precise, Theorem \ref{thm-weighted-basis} can be interpreted as showing that this algebra is finitely generated for every $k$, analogously to our results about $\cel({-},w)$. \end{rmk}